Prestige Dagger in Sheath Kirdi, Nigeria / Cameroon

 Add To Cart

-Extra Large Curved Hoe Currency #Q1W
+Large Curved Hoe Currency #KWM

 Chamba Iron Currency front view of Chamba Iron Currency from Nigeria, Africa.
 Made of iron